sjwright/zencontrol-python/README.md

 * Fetching scene colour temperatures (as entered in the "colour scene assignment" section of the cloud grid view)
 * Event notification when a system variables changes (this is supported and works in their MQTT integration)
-* Event notification for ambient light sensor values
+* Event notification for ambient light sensor lux values
+* Event notification for IS_UNOCCUPIED (Not tested, but documentation says "Not currently used".)